patwari/patwari.github.io/README.md

 # Rahul Patwari
 ### Senior Game Developer at [Superhuge](https://superhugestudios.com/), Bengaluru

+> Experienced and results-driven game developer with a proven track record of designing and developing engaging multi-player casual, hypercasual, and slot games over the past 5 years.
+Dedicated to consistently enhancing game design while prioritizing post-release health and performance optimization.
-> Developing BE that support various variants of chess game FE.
-Love to watch movies, read books, and sleep-a-lot.
+> Love to watch movies, read books, and sleep-a-lot.

 ## Contacts Information